timruffles/backbone-vo/README.md

 This [really happens](http://arshaw.com/xdate/#Adding), and we've probably all made something that should be a value type mutable.
 The above is equally true for: intervals, ranges, dates and sets of any type.

-Value objects created by BackboneVo are immutable - you can't change fields in ES5, and trying to do so in strict mode will raise an exception.
-If your unit tests enforce immutable use of your value objects, your application will be correct even in non ES5 environments.
+Value objects created by BackboneVo are immutable.

 ## Mixin